looker/lookerbot/README.md

 #### Create a new bot in Slack

 1. Go to https://api.slack.com/apps and create a new app.
-We call it **looker** but it's up to you.
+We call it **Looker** but it's up to you.
 2. Choose "Bot Users" and click "Add a bot user".
 3. Create a username for your Lookerbot.
 We use **@looker** but it's up to you.
 4. Under settings, choose "Install App", then "Install App to Team" and authenticate.